 Paris doesn’t exactly have a reputation for being an overly vegan-friendly city, especially with the legendary cheese, croissants, pan au chocolat, and steak frites.
 Unfortunately, you’ll be hard pressed to find anything vegan at a “regular” restaurant.

-Don’t despair though, with 50 vegan and 54 vegetarian restaurants in Paris, and some great local French delights there is plenty to choose from!
+Don’t despair, with 50 vegan and 54 vegetarian restaurants in Paris, and some great local French delights there is plenty to choose from!

-Here is some of the best vegan food in Paris I found on a recent trip!
+Here is some of the best vegan food in Paris!

 French Food that Happens to be Vegan